apache/parquet-format/CoreFeatures.md

 ## Purpose

-The list of core features for a certian release makes a compliance level that the different implementations can tied to.
+The list of core features for a certain release makes a compliance level that for implementations .
 If an implementation claims that it provides the functionality of a parquet-format release core features it must implement all of the listed features according the specification (both read and write path).
 This way it is easier to ensure compatibility between the